aelfrith92/olivetum-pr-milestone-5/README.md

     * [The Scope Plane](#The-Scope-Plan)
     * [The Structure Plane](#The-Structure-Plan)

-# User-Experience-Design
+# User Experience Design

 ## The-Strategy-Plane

 ### Site-Goals

 The website empowers local farmers with online presence, to let them reach a broader target, that ranges from private customers to businesses, such as restaurants.
-In other words, the selling activity is meant as both B2C and B2B models.
+In other words, the selling activity is meant for both B2C and B2B models.
 Initially, this project gives complete authority to the owners of the website, that will mediate between providers (the farmers) and end-customers.
 On a later stage, the website becomes a platform that will offer sellers' onboarding, to let each selling account conduct their selling strategy.
 This will be eventually possible with Stripe Connect and related services.

-Actors on the website will be administrators, staff, sellers, and end-customers.
+Roles on the website will be administrators, staff, sellers/providers, and end-customers/users.
 Each account type behaves differently on the platform.
-The scope of this project will grant these actors all the basic and required functions expected for the selling activity.
-For example, sellers' profiles will store basic information about themselves, to show the end-user the source of the products being purchased; there is no need to collect KYC data in this phase, as the staff will take on this responsibility at the beginning.
+The scope of this project will grant these roles all the basic and required functions expected for the selling activity.
+For example, sellers/providers' profiles will store basic information about themselves, to show the end-user the source of the products being purchased; there is no need to collect KYC data in this phase, as the staff will take on this responsibility at the beginning.